ersanchez/openbsd-router-guide/guide.md

 Commercial routers are dangerous because they are full of security flaws.
 Using OpenBSD on a do-it-yourself router is much more secure.

+I decided to use a barebones computer with two network interface cards as my router.
+I chose the [OEM Production 2550L2D-MxPC Intel NM10 Booksize Barebones System](https://www.newegg.com/Product/Product.aspx?Item=N82E16856205007) from Newegg.
+I put this computer into service as a router in August 2013 and it has been chugging along ever since.

 ## Outline

 1. Prerequisites